 - measureId is the unique identifier of the rule, as used in the properties files. - type is always set to RULE for rule measures. - toolName (optional, default: empty) is the name of the tool, e.g. FindBugs, SQuORE, CPPTEST that submitted this metric, to be displayed in the Findings tab.
-It is generally only specified when you are defining a metric as a rule that will trigger a finding. - toolVersion (optional, default: empty) is the tool version displayed together with the toolName in the Findings tab. - categories defines the scale level returned by Squore when the rule is violated. - families puts tags on the measure.
-A common tag is TAB, which displays the rule in the user interface. - targetArtefactTypes is the type of artefact targeted by this definition.
+It is generally only specified when you are defining a metric as a rule that will trigger a finding. - toolVersion (optional, default: empty) is the tool version displayed together with the toolName in the Findings tab. - categories defines the scale level returned by Squore when the rule is violated. - families the families associated with the measure. - targetArtefactTypes is the type of artefact targeted by this definition.
 For more information about artefact types, consult Artefact Types. - manual (optional, default: false) is used when you want to define a rule that can be added manually to an artefact in the artefact tree.
 Manual findings can be added by users with the required permissions via a context menu in the Artefact Tree.